things-to-do

 When I first moved to Malaga, I stayed in a hotel that I thought was a steal for the price.
 The very first night I found out why.

-My best advice is, if you're unsure, stay at least three levels above ground if possible.
-That should shelter you from most noises.
+My best advice is to stay at least three levels above ground if possible.
+That should shelter you from most noise.

-My top picks for hotels to stay in in Malaga Old Town are:
+My top picks for hotels in Malaga Old Town are:

 Before you book, read our locals' guide on where to stay in Málaga.
-Inside, we cover every aspect of the city, and which areas suit every type of traveller.
+Inside, we cover every neighbourhood and which areas suit every type of traveller.

 Where to Park in Malaga Old Town